nickJDenton/fed-test-dwp/README.md

 - Display request results in the addresses.njk select element.
 - Write suitable unit tests for functionality of the post route.
 - If time allows add some markup validation, e.g. what if the input is invalid?

+## My comments on the exercise

+- I used the https://api.os.uk/search/names endpoint, however, this doesn't return address data.
+I assume we should have used https://api.os.uk/search/places.
+Emailed the HR address, but didn't get a reply so went with the endpoint provided and have tried to show how it could work!